 How to Grow Pampas Grass

 Before growing pampas grass, be sure to put it somewhere in the landscape where it has plenty of room to grow, especially when planting more than one.
-When mass planting pampas grass, you’ll have to space them about 6-8 feet apart.
+When mass planting pampas grass, you’ll have to space them about 6 to 8 feet apart.

 Pampas grass enjoys areas with full sun but will tolerate partial shade.
 It also tolerates a wide range of soil types but prefers moist, well-draining soil.
 Another plus side to growing pampas grass is its tolerance of drought, wind, and salt sprays—which is why you commonly see the plant along coastal regions.